PGFerraz/PyNote-Manager/README.md

 - ❌ Remove users
 - 📂 Data stored in `.json` and `.txt` files

+## Requirements
+- Python 3.7 or higher
+- Works on Windows, Linux, and macOS (a terminal with Unicode support is recommended)

 ## Project Structure
 MainFolder/
 - main.py #launch the application